mjhea0/mjhea0.github.com/source/_posts/2016-04-28-test-driven-development-with-node.markdown

 # \q
 ```

-With out database created we can initialize Knex.
+With our database created we can initialize Knex.

 ### Knex Setup